Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="warningEmoji"></span>

 Forgetting to use `break` is a common error.
-Although omitting `break` is sometimes done intentionally to allow several cases to share code, it’s usually just an oversight.
+Although omitting `break` is sometimes done intentionally to allow several cases to share code, it's usually just an oversight.

 </div>
 <!-- END: div -->